ikigai-kevin-k/studio-sdp-mirror/docs/README.md

 # Documentation

-This directory contains the complete documentation for the Studio SDP Roulette System.
+This directory contains the complete documentation for the Studio SDP System.

 ## Documentation Structure